 - Touch or Mouse - You can switch between the mouse modes (Direct Touch and Mouse Pointer).

-Use direct touch gestures and mouse modes in a remote session
+Use direct touch gestures and mouse modes

 - Direct touch: Passes all of the touch contacts to the session to be interpreted remotely.